 We are entering one of the busiest times of year for event and trade show managers.
 Budgets and plans are due for next year’s show calendar and the fall historically hosts the most events.
 Added to that, many companies hold an annual sales or strategy meeting at the end of the calendar year (or at the beginning of the New Year) that requires a lot of attention and planning.
-With that in mind, we thought it would make sense to revisit our Top 5 Trade Show Trends from the beginning of 2017 to see if there are any notable updates to help with your plans.
+With that in mind, we thought it would make sense to revisit our Top 5 Trade Show Trends to see if there are any notable updates to help with your plans.

 Trend One: It’s All About Technology